 More articles on best practices and traps to avoid

-Choosing an A/B testing platform
+Choosing an A/B testing software

 We can only recommend you use AB Tasty.
 In addition to offering a full A/B testing solution, AB Tasty offers a suite of software to optimize your conversions.
 You can analyze your users’ behavior with heatmaps and session recording (also known as user session replay).
-You can also customize your website in terms of numerous targeting criteria and audience segmentation.In addition to A/B testing, @A/BTasty also helps you understand your website users and personalize their experienceClick To Tweet
+You can also personalize your website in terms of numerous targeting criteria and audience segmentation.

 Other forms of A/B testing